 An increasing number of New Yorkers are choosing Medicare Advantage, or Medicare Part C. These plans work like HMOs or PPOs.
 They frequently include prescription drug, vision and dental coverage, but you’re required to stay in-network for providers or services.

 The availability varies by region.
-In New York City, there are 93 Medicare Advantage plans from 13 insurers.
-Upstate in Ithaca, there are 23 Medicare Advantage plans available from five insurers.
+In New York City, there are 47 Medicare Advantage plans from 14 insurers.
+Upstate in Syracuse, there are 46 Medicare Advantage plans available from eight insurers.
 10

 What Are Medicare Resources in New York?